transmissions11/solcurity/README.md

 ## Static Calls

-- `S1` - Is an external contract call needed?
+- `S1` - Is an external contract call actually needed?
 - `S2` - Is it actually marked as view in the interface?
 - `S3` - If there is an error, could it cause a DoS?
 Like `balanceOf()` reverting.
 (SWC-113)
 - `S4` - What if it reaches the gas limit?